macdonst/enhance-workshop/docs/module07-crudl-part1-basic-structure.md

 We already added a form in the List view that will POST to delete an object.
 We just need to add the API route that handles that POST request.

-- Add the following code to the `/app/api/links/$id/delete.mjs` file.
+- Look at the following code in the `/app/api/links/$id/delete.mjs` file.

 ```javascript
 // /app/api/links/$id/delete